PlumberNet: Fixing interference leakage after GEV beamforming: Proposed Method

-There usually remains a part of the undesirable interfering speech after beamforming.
-A common strategy consists in predicting another mask from the enhanced target signal produced by the MVDR, and applying this mask as a last postfiltering step.
+Although beamforming estimates the target source, there usually remains a part of the undesirable interfering speech (i.e. leakage).
+A common strategy consists in predicting another mask from the estimated target signal produced by the beamformer, and in applying this mask as a last postfiltering step.
 This approach may however suffer from the source permutation ambiguity, which makes target mask prediction challenging.

-In the proposed method (an overview of which can be seen in Figure \ref{fig:proposedsystem}), another set of weights is generated to enhance the interference as well.
-To achieve this, the SCMs are swapped from how they are used in (\ref{eq:w_target}), and the weights that enhance the interference are similarly computed by:
+In fact, the post-filter neural network can easily confuse both sources if the estimated speech target source has a similar power level than the remaining interfering speech source.
+In \cite{yang2023guided}, an arbitrary microphone signal is used as a reference to differentiate the target source from the mixture.
+In this work, we demonstrate that using another set of weights to estimate the leakage signal and use it as the reference signal provides better results.
+To achieve this, the SCMs are swapped from how they are used in (\ref{eq:w_target}), and the weights that estimate the leakage are similarly computed by: